magarena/magarena/release/README.txt

 neoedmund
 ShawnieBoy

-up to commit 3f54a0e64c61e7b241532558a28d4473c8727526
+- new About dialog/screen

-- add Battle for Zendikar block
+- add "download images on demand" setting

 - move location of themes from "mods" to "themes" folder
-- remove need for "_theme" suffix when naming a theme folder or zip file
-- show M logo on black background on startup

 - display deck stats & description in sidebar of deck selector screen

-- consolidate card type and color distribution stats into single fixed-size table (issue #692)
-- add "download images on demand" setting
-- prevent access to image downloads dialog if "images on demand" setting is switched on
-- suppress new images alert if images on demand setting is switched on
-- optimize drawing of background images
-- add more translatable strings (issue #538)
-- change random deck generator icon in Duel Decks screen
-- move card highlight setting to Gameplay -> Images tab
-- restyle theme panel and add open theme(s) folder action
-- hide permanent and combat zone icons if not specified in custom theme properties file
-- display highlight color for selected theme and make read-only if theme has 'color_mouseover' property
-- replace tab selector icons with zone icons for consistent look
-- new About dialog/screen
-- exile is compulsory for updated madness
+- update Madness according to new rules where exiling the card is compulsory

+- add Battle for Zendikar block

 - added the following to the card script:
     * condition: there are four or more card types among cards in your graveyard (Delirium)